Sushanth-Personal/Super-Notes-App/README.md

 **RESTful API:** Backend structured for reusability, allowing easy integration with other authentication-based applications.

 **MongoDB Aggregation Pipelines:** Efficiently filters and processes data, enhancing performance.

+**Bootstrap Styling:** Provides a clean, modern look and responsive design for all UI components.

 # 🛠️ Technologies Used
 **Frontend:** React.js for a responsive and dynamic user interface.